 Hey there!
 Welcome to JetSetting Fools!
 You will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a small commission.
 For more information, read our Disclosure Policy.

-A lush emerald landscape of karst mountains and meandering rivers, Ninh Binh, Vietnam is a top destination.
-The best things to do in Ninh Binh – boat tours and karst hikes – encompass the scenic terrain, but the region boasts other cultural sights, too.
+A lush emerald landscape of karst mountains and meandering rivers, Ninh Binh is a top destination in Vietnam.
+The best things to do in Ninh Binh – boat tours and karst hikes – encompass the scenic terrain, but the region boasts other cultural sights as well.
 Located south of Hanoi, the Ninh Binh Province is easy to reach by train or bus and can be conveniently toured on an organized day trip from Hanoi.

 Why Visit Ninh Binh, Vietnam?

 On our first trip to Vietnam, we took a 2-Night Halong Bay Cruise – and were absolutely astounded by the stunning karst topography.
 Ninh Binh features a similar environment…but on land, rather than on the sea.
-Often referred to as “Halong Bay on Land,” Ninh Binh soared to the top of our must-see list on our most recent Vietnam trip.
+Often referred to as “Halong Bay on Land,” Ninh Binh soared to the top of our must-see list on our most recent trip to Vietnam.

 Tam Coc, Trang An and Ninh Binh City